 freshly cracked pepper to taste

-Saute vegetables in olive oil until greens are reduced.
-Add stock and simmer 30 minutes.
-Remove from heat, cool slightly, and puree with hand blender.
-Add milk and cheese and reheat gently (do not boil).
+Sauté the chard or beets, the garlic, and the onions in olive oil in a large saucepan until the greens are reduced.
+Add the stock and simmer for 30 minutes over low heat.
+Remove the soup from the heat, cool it slightly, then carefully purée it with a hand blender.
+Add the milk and cheese and reheat gently (do not boil).
 Add pepper to taste.

 What are your favourite ways to eat Swiss chard and/or beet greens?
 Or do you dislike them entirely?